tabithawong/tabithawong/README.md

 ### Hi, I'm Tabitha (she/her)!

-### I'm a software developer who is passionate about learning ✍️
+### I'm a CS and Business student passionate about learning ✍️

 I'm always looking for solutions to problems that I see around me.
 I'm interested in product management and technology consulting.
 I'm a double degree student at the University of Waterloo and Wilfrid Laurier University, studying Computer Science and Business Administration.